 Our advocacy service is available to any individuals who find themselves homeless or at risk of homelessness to defend and safeguard their rights and have their voices heard.

-Drogheda Homeless Aid is an approved housing body managing three long-term and two transitional properties put to purpose for people exiting homelessness.
+Drogheda Homeless Aid is an approved housing body managing four long-term and four transitional properties put to purpose for people exiting homelessness.

 Drogheda Homeless Aid was set up in 1982 by Sr. Cait Fitzgerald to cater for the growing number of homeless people in our community, and since then has provided accommodation, care and support for over 4,000 homeless people, many of whom have resettled into our community and are living independent fulfilled lives.